cybera/jupyterlab-adi/README.md

-# adi
+# Synthi

-A JupyterLab extension to interact with the ADI platform
+A JupyterLab extension to interact with the Synthi platform

 ## Prerequisites